 - Toshiba Canvio Basics 1TB Portable External Hard Drive

-3. Backup your nonsensitive data to the cloud
+3. Backup nonsensitive data in the cloud

-4. Malware protection
+4. Protect against Malware

 - Microsoft Common Sense

 Also, use your head!
 If a download looks fishy, don’t open it!